 Not to mention pumping, which is boring and tiring at the same time.

 You will need to add ice cream and a good show to your “exciting” daily routine.

-Oh, and during the first few weeks, evening binge-watching while eating sweets counts as quality time with your hubby.
+Oh, and during the first few weeks, binge-watching while eating sweets counts as quality time with your hubby.
 (Unless you expected peaceful, candlelit dinners.
-In that case, you need to wait years.)
+In that case, you need to wait years.

-During such a busy and overwhelming time as your first week(s) with a newborn, it is easy to focus on all the negatives.
+During such a busy and overwhelming time as after bringing home baby, it is easy to focus on all the negatives.
 You may be wondering why babies cry so much and how on Earth to increase your milk supply.

 Use your time during nursing/pumping/feeding sessions to record at least 3 things you are thankful for that day.
 (I just use Notes on my phone) Scroll through your list from time to time and I promise it will encourage you to keep on mommying!

-There may be things you didn’t know about childbirth and the hospital, so make sure you read about what is expected emotionally and physically during the first week.
+There may be things you didn’t know about childbirth and the hospital, so make sure you read what to expect.
 Awareness is key when it comes to calming your new mama fears.

-As long as you understand that what you are going through isn’t out of the ordinary, it will help you stay at peace.
+As long as you understand what you are going through isn’t out of the ordinary, it will help you stay grounded.